[Updated October 2018]

 Go on a family fishing trip at Magoebaskloof Getaway

 Magoebaskloof Getaway is home to two lovely dams full of trout, bass, carp, catfish and kurper.
-It’s a great place to fish and fun for the whole family in a peaceful, great outdoors setting.
-If you’re staying in the cottages here, fishing is free except for what you want to keep.
+It’s a great place to fish and fun for the whole family in a peaceful, outdoor setting.
+A great stopover point or spend a few days staying at the cottages, log cabins and caravan sites.
+If you’re staying over, fishing is free except for what you want to keep.
 You can, however, come for the day if you have a valid fishing day permit and annual license (both are available from the reception at Magoebaskloof Getaway).
 Catch and release is also permitted in one of the dams.

 Take a tour of Geluksfontein Goat Cheese Farm, Waterberg

 A great educational experience and lots of fun for the whole family, at Geluksfontein Goat Cheese Farm families can enjoy a guided tour around the working 400-acre ranch in the heart of the Waterberg, just 30 minutes from Vaalwater and Nylstroom.
 Here, Swiss-style goat’s milk cheese is made traditionally using the milk from goats that are reared on the farm.
-You can watch the goats being milked, and see how cheese is made; as well as enjoy a cheese tasting and breakfast or lunch at the farm’s Goatino Pub & Grill.
+You can watch the goats being milked, and see how cheese is made.
+Enjoy a cheese tasting and breakfast or lunch at the farm’s Goatino Pub & Grill.
 Take some cheeses home with you too if you like.
-Geluksfontein Goat Cheese Farm is open 7 days a week from 9am to 5pm; entrance fee is R25 per adult and R15 per child under the age of 12.
+Geluksfontein Goat Cheese Farm is open 7 days a week from 08:00 to 17:00; entrance fee is R25 per adult and R15 per child under the age of 12.

 Family Safaris at Ant’s Nest, Waterberg

+Take your next family vacation up a notch.
 Located on Gunfontein Farm in Vaalwater in the Waterberg, Ant’s Nest offers an unmatched wildlife experience in a magnificent, untouched part of South Africa.
 Kids and their parents are taken on a guided horseback exploration to find out all about Limpopo’s flora and fauna as well as prolific birdlife, while those under the age of four can enjoy pony rides.
-Kids love following the spoor of wild animals and the bug trails and are taught how to identify the animals and follow them in the wilds.
+Kids love following the spoor of wild animals and the bug trails and are taught how to identify the animals and follow them in the wild.
 Game drives in 4X4 vehicles are also available to view larger wild animals including giraffe, rhino and perhaps the elusive leopard.